AbdullahSaleem1096/Web-technologies-assignment-1/README.md

 **Payment Gateway Integration**: Secure online transactions _ _
-© 2025 HostelHub.
+© 2025 Nustify.
 Built with purpose for the student community.